What Is Tor and How Does It Work?

-The Tor Network — often referred to as just “Tor” — is a free, open-source system designed to enable anonymous communication on the web.
+The Tor network — often referred to as just “Tor” — is a free, open-source system designed to enable anonymous communication on the web.
 The name is derived from the original project name: “The Onion Router”.

-The Tor Network anonymizes your online activity by encrypting your communications and randomly bouncing them through a global network of access points, or ‘nodes’, which are all maintained by volunteers.
+The Tor network anonymizes your online activity by encrypting your communications and randomly bouncing them through a global network of access points, or ‘nodes’, which are all maintained by volunteers.

 The technology was originally designed for the US military and is favored by political activists and privacy advocates — as well as by some more unsavory characters looking to evade detection.
 It helps you access content which has been blocked by your country or your Internet Service Provider (ISP), whilst also keeping your identity hidden from both the websites you visit and the network itself.

-To summarize, the Tor Network allows you to:
+In short, Tor allows you to:

 - Hide your IP address from the websites you visit.